kyma-project/community/governance/03-issues-workflow.md

 ### Team sprints

-Team Sprint is modeled as a GitHub Projects/Boards.
+Team Sprints are modeled as GitHub Projects.
 During the planning, a team selects issues from the backlog considering:
 - priority (high priority first)
 - area (default capability of the team first)
 - dependencies (unblock others)